 The Old Texts

-In fact, they offer one of the most interesting promises found in the historical record.
+They offer one of the most interesting promises we find in the historical record.

 The Hatha Yoga Pradipika (HYP), chapter 1, verses 30 – 31, tells us:

 “Hold the Earth with both hands.
 Place the sides of the navel on the elbows.
 Rise high above the ground like a stick.
 This is Mayurasana.